Police clear pro-Palestinian protest camp and arrest 33 at DC campus as mayor's hearing is canceled

 The president of Wesleyan University, a liberal arts school in Connecticut, has commended the on-campus demonstration, which includes a pro-Palestinian tent encampment, as an act of political expression.
 The camp there has grown from about 20 tents a week ago to more than 100.

-“The protesters’ cause is important — bringing attention to the killing of innocent people,” university President Michael Roth wrote to the campus community Thursday.
+“The protesters’ cause is important — bringing attention to the killing of innocent people,” university President Michael Roth wrote to the campus community.
 “And we continue to make space for them to do so, as long as that space is not disruptive to campus operations.”

 The Rhode Island School of Design’s president, Crystal Williams, spent more than five hours with protesters discussing their demands after students started occupying a building Monday.